 Swaper’s pros & cons

-- Platform is easy to use
+- The platform is easy to use

 The auto-invest feature is really easy to configure.